-We hope it’ll help you make decision.
+We hope it’ll help you make the decision.
 Enjoy!

 As far as popularity goes - Shopify is far in the lead.

-Pricing plans:.
 Basic Shopify ($9), Shopify ($29) and Advanced Shopify ($299).
 There is a 14-day free trial period offered by all plans.
-Plans differ in provided functionality, but all offer unlimited number of products and file storage, what is gold.
+Plans differ in provided functionality, but all offer an unlimited number of products and file storage, which is gold.
 Additionally, there’s an opportunity to sell offline and online simultaneously.
 But you’ll have to contact Shopify’s team to establish the price of that.

 You can choose a free theme of 21 provided, or a paid one, to make your store look even more unique.
 Beware of a little catch - paid themes are easier to customize than free ones.
 That’s Shopify’s way to incline you towards spending money, I guess.
 But we can’t blame them for that, it’s just business.

 If you, miraculously, can’t find an appropriate theme among Shopify’s ones - upload your own, that’s allowed.

 As for the Bigcommerce vs Shopify comparison - carts used to be back-to-back competitors, until Bigcommerce raised its prices.
 Now, the cart appears to be aiming at the richer, enterprise clients than at e-Commerce beginners.

 The platform is great - polished and intuitive.
 When you log in to the admin panel, it shows you what there’s to do to get your store running: Add Products, Set Up Shipping, etc. Similarly to Shopify, it provides modules for customization, accepting credit cards, etc. This is helpful and interesting, especially for someone inexperienced.

 CustomizationThe procedure of adding products is clean and API access can be obtained easily.
 It doesn’t matter what technical level you’re on, Bigcommerce usability will impress you.